Fcornaire/TF.EX/EX-API.md

 EX has the ability to run custom variant as long as the mod is made compatible with EX.

-It's your responsability to make sure the mod is netplay compatbile (You should ask author)
+It's your responsability to make sure the mod is netplay compatible (You should ask author)

 # Making a custom variant compatible (For developper)

 This guide will help you implement your modded variant for netplay session.

-You can also look at this [PR]("https://github.com/FortRise/ExampleFortRiseMod/pull/1") which make Jester Hat variant compatible with EX
+You can also look at this [PR](https://github.com/FortRise/ExampleFortRiseMod/pull/1) which make Jester Hat variant compatible with EX

 ## Prerequisites